OuOLeaf/OuOLeaf/README.md

 <h3 align="center"> A student with a passion for statistics and data science. </h3>

 ### About me
+Hi!
+I'm Yu-Ting.
+Happy to see you.
+Take a look at my projects and reach out to me!

-- 👨‍💻 Statistics master at Rice University
+- 👨‍💻 Master at Rice University, Houston, TX

 - 🔭 Work as data scientis, data anaylst, research assistant

-- 🛩️ Exploring Data Science, Deep Learning & Artificial Intelligence
+- 🛩️ Exploring Data Science, Statistics, Machine Learning (Now I am studying image process)

-- 💬 Ask me about topics associated with statistics
+- 💬 Ask me: Everything

 - 📫 How to reach me: yy152@rice.edu

-- ⚡ Fun fact: Badminton, Reading, Traveling
+- ⚡ Hobby: Badminton, Reading, Workout, Gaming

 ## My project
  - [Stockaroo: Stock Backtesting 🔥](https://stockaroo-web.streamlit.app/)